zenstruck/foundry/docs/index.rst

 ~~~~~~~~~~~

 The ``getDefaults()`` method is called everytime a factory is instantiated (even if you don't end up
 creating it).
 Sometimes, you might not want your value calculated every time.
-For example, ff you have a value for one
+For example, if you have a value for one
 of your attributes that:

  - has side effects (i.e. creating a file or fetching a random existing entity from another factory)